midnit3Z0mbi3/midnit3Z0mbi3/README.md

 🌱 I am always learning more about OSINT, Cybersecurity, and anything Linux.

-💬 Ask me about anything OSINT research.
+💬 Ask me about anything OSINT.

 🔭 I’m currently working on <a href="url">Sophia Santos'</a> OSINT exercises.